Japan Travel - Fukuoka Gateway to Japan. The Backpacking Housewife

 OUR TWO-WEEK JAPANESE ITINERARY

-The Backpacking Husband and I travelled to Fukuoka Japan from South Korea.
-It is possible to take the Busan to Fukuoka ferry from Busan Port in South Korea to Hakata Port in Fukuoka, which takes just under four hours, but as the short flight was affordable and convenient, we decided to fly to Japan.
+It’s possible to take the Busan to Fukuoka ferry from Busan Port in South Korea to Hakata Port in Fukuoka, which takes just under four hours, but as the short flight was affordable and convenient, we decided to fly to Japan.

 Our journey to Japan began by us taking the KTX Train (Korean Bullet Train) south from Seoul and Daegu to Busan’s (Gimhae) Airport from where we took the one-hour (140 miles) flight over to Fukuoka Japan.
 (PUS-FUK).